ooga/grunt-alloy-theme-switcher/README.md

 #### settings
 You can currently put any top level tiapp.xml node in the settings object, so *publisher*, *copyright*, *icon* etc
 #### android (optional)
 This part is used to generate the android's manifest.
 You *MUST* have a manifest inside you app's for this feature to work.
 If no manifest is found, it will raise an error.
-Both versionCode and MAPS_V2_API_KEY are optionnals
+Both versionCode and MAPS_V2_API_KEY are optionnals.

 ## The "alloy_theme_switcher" task